 - You’ll only pay £1 for a ticket

 - You want to support causes and health services near you

 - You’ll settle for better odds and lower prizes

 - It offers great odds for landing top prize

 People’s Postcode Lottery

 The first postcode lottery launched in the Netherlands in the late 1980s, but it wasn’t until 2005 that the concept made its way over here with the launch of the People’s Postcode Lottery.
-The lottery is a subscription based competition, where players register with their postcodes, and can buy enter into up to 4 draws a month.
-Instead of individual winning tickets, the organizers randomly select a postcode to win, and the prize pool is shared among all players living within that postcode.
+The lottery is a subscription-based competition, where players register with their postcodes and can buy enter into up to 4 draws a month.
+Instead of individual winning prize tickets, the organizers randomly select a postcode to win, and the prize pool is shared among all players living within that postcode.

 The distinct advantage of this kind of lottery is that you definitely cut down on the jealous neighbour factor.
 That said, if you’re the only person on your street not to have bought any tickets, you’re not going to be a happy bunny.